-Rory Gallagher – Bullfrog Blues – Review and Performance
+Bullfrog Blues by Rory Gallagher – Review and Performance

-Rory Gallagher – Bullfrog Blues – Live on the OGWT from the TV Theatre, Shepherds Bush.
+Bullfrog Blues by Rory Gallagher – Live on the OGWT from the TV Theatre, Shepherd’s Bush.

 This is such an incredibly good blues-rock performance.
 We love Rory and his music.
 When he sings “give that boy a six-stringed steel guitar” with that unmistakable look in his eyes, it’s pure magic.
 What a fantastic, gifted, and soulful musician he was.
 Yet, he’s criminally underrated!
 Rory deserved so much more recognition than he received.
 He was truly one of a kind.
 Let’s spread the word about him and let others experience the essence of real music.

 The location—a cramped TV studio—was ideal for this aspect of Gallagher’s very acoustic.
-There are no pretentious design of the stage or use of special effects, just Rory with his old road raged Stratocaster and a few ‘speed’ monkeys who know how to follow the lead.
+There is no pretentious design of the stage or use of special effects, just Rory with his old road-worn Stratocaster and a few ‘speed’ monkeys who know how to follow the lead.
 With such arrangements, focus is placed mainly on the music, and that is where it is meant to be.

 As he has always done, Gallagher’s guitar parts are first-rate.
 Such slide guitar on Bullfrog Blues serves as a blues clinic for slide guitar.
-He has intensity how he plays the guitar that means many will never equal.
-Each and every note is expertly played, but still retains an element of ‘play’ that demands your attention.
-That is the beauty of Gallagher his technique and at the same time feeling while playing are equal.
+He has intensity in how he plays the guitar, which means many will never equal it.
+Every note is expertly played, but still retains an element of ‘play’ that demands your attention.
+That is the beauty of Gallaghe,r his technique and at the same time feeling while playing are equal.

 Well did you ever